 We followed a set of beavers up and down a section of the Bow River as they collected sticks.
 It was so fun to watch them navigate quickly in the water and then waddle their fat little bodies once on land.
 Hehehe!

-At the other end of the walking path you’ll find our favorite bridge, the Peace Bridge.
+At the other end of the walking path you’ll find our favorite bridge in downtown Calgary, the Peace Bridge.
 Known to locals as the Chinese Finger Trap Bridge (for obvious reasons) it feels like a piece of functional art.
 Come back at night to see the bridge lit up!

 Cross the Peace Bridge through Eau Claire Park and walk 4 blocks to 4th Street.